cayton10/AdvWeb/CSG+/README.md

 # Course Schedule Generator +

 ## Adding / Registering Users
 After having used jQuery for the last year, I tried to find some solutions for maniplulating DOM elements and adding transitions to things like coloring input fields if there are errors.
 I figured out how to do some of these things with CSS keyframes and vanilla JS.
 I also used [react-animation](https://nearform.github.io/react-animation/) module for giving slick display to updating error messaging.

+### Getting This Project to Run

+- You'll have to clone the repo, and build the container up from the docker-compose file in the CSG+ directory
+- Once that's done, enter 'localhost' in your web browser.
+- Open phpMyAdmin
+- To import the SQL and build the database for CSG+, from the root of this repo, navigate to Databases > CSG+ > SQL > dbServer.sql
+- You may have to create a user with permissions to access the csgdb database.
+DB_USER: csg_user, DB_PASS: csg_Pa$$word
+- The above credentials are used in the php scripts for database access
+- If you have any trouble contact me.

+### Using State
+I tried refactoring as much code as I could before this was due.
+After really getting into the guts of this framework I really started to understand how to update state and use it to my advantage.

+### Using Props
+One of the most productive features I've found with state, components, and props is the ability to pass component methods to affect state in the base application.
+So, by passing handler methods to child components, you can affect state in the parent component and re-render appropriately.
+I didn't catch on to this until later in the development of this first project, but I'm glad I'm getting the hang of it.

 ## Theme Development
 This project was started by copying the Dev_Container directory and changing some docker-compose specifics.
 Mainly, it invloves just renaming some directories and setting appropriate volumes / directory structures.